GergoHalasz/Company/README.md

 #### 1.4 Run the API Server

-Now you can start the .NET Core API server.
+Now you can start the .NET Core API server. host: https://localhost:7185

 ### 2. Authentication and Testing APIs
 #### 2.1 Get JWT Token

 Open the Swagger UI for your API by opening simply the https://localhost:7185 Go to the /api/auth/login endpoint.
 In the "Try it out" section, provide the necessary credentials username:'testUser', password:'testPassword' Click the Execute button to receive the JWT token.
 Copy the generated JWT token for use in Postman.

 2.2 Test APIs Using Postman
 Open Postman and create a new request.
 In the request settings, set the Authorization type to Bearer Token.